 The GeForce RTX 3080 Ti fills in the gap between the GeForce RTX 3080 and GeForce RTX 3090, in regards to both pricing and performance.
-More importantly, the graphics card takes the fight to AMD's Radeon RX 6900 XT, which has a $999 MSRP.
+More importantly, the graphics card takes the fight to AMD's Radeon RX 6900 XT, which has a $999 MSRP before any Best Buy coupons.
 Nvidia specced the GeForce RTX 3080 Ti as close as possible to the GeForce RTX 3090 without cannabalizing the latter.

 Fused with the same GA102 silicon, the GeForce RTX 3080 Ti comes with two disabled Streaming Multiprocessors (SMs) in comparison to the GeForce RTX 3090.
 That's less than a 3% difference in regards to the CUDA count between the two Ampere siblings.
 The margin should be almost negligible in the real world, and it just goes to show that Nvidia is a smart surgeon.

 GeForce RTX 3080 Ti: $1,199.99 @ Best Buy (opens in new tab)

 The GeForce RTX 3080 Ti arrives with 10,240 CUDA cores and 12GB of high-speed GDDR6X memory.
 The Ampere graphics card's performance is expected to be in the same alley as the flagship GeForce RTX 3090.